Pink Tampon, Hormones & Acupuncture

 Acupuncture for Hormones?
 Plus other Tips and Tricks.

 Estrogen and progesterone are the two primary hormones in females.
 During a normal, healthy menstrual cycle, estrogen rises in the first half of the cycle, peaks during ovulation, and then falls in the second half (while progesterone rises).
-As mentioned before, genetics does play a role here, however, estrogen dominance is dramatically affected by how many xenoestrogens we are exposed to, as well as how good we are at breaking down and excreting all that estrogen.
+As mentioned before, genetics does play a role here, however, estrogen dominance is dramatically affected by how many xenoestrogens (environmental estrogens) we are exposed to, as well as how good we are at breaking down and excreting all that estrogen.
 Symptoms of estrogen dominance usually include:

 • PMS